RobinTail/express-zod-api/README.md

 because the transformations themselves do not contain schemas.
 Addressing this case, the library offers the `.remap()` method of the object schema, a part of the [Zod plugin](#zod-plugin), which under the hood, in addition to the transformation, also `.pipe()` the transformed object into a new object schema.
-Here is a recommended solution: it is importnant to use shallow transformations only.
+Here is a recommended solution: it is important to use shallow transformations only.

 ```ts
 import camelize from "camelize-ts";